pediatric plastic surgery Archives - Nemours Blog | Expert Advice on Children’s Health & Wellness

 Cleft and Craniofacial Awareness Month: Brody’s Story

-Brody’s journey began before he was born.
+Brody’s journey with Nemours Children’s began before he was even born.
 During a routine anatomy scan, Beth and her husband learned that one of their twins, Brody, would be born with a cleft lip and possibly a cleft palate.
 “I was pregnant with twins through IVF and was sent to Nemours Fetal Care,” shares Beth.
 “After finding out about Brody’s diagnosis, we did a lot of research and compared to teams in Tampa.
 After a facetime with Dr. Kellogg to ask him questions, we knew we found Brody’s doctor and team.”
 Upon Brody’s birth, he encountered difficulties due to his cleft lip and palate.
 “Prior to surgical intervention, Brody struggled with feedings; milk would come out his nose, he drooled a lot, and I don’t think he was able to hear well,” Beth shared.
-These challenges emphasized the need for specialized care, which they found at Nemours Children’s Hospital, Florida.
-Despite living over two […]
+These challenges emphasized the need for specialized care, which they found at Nemours Children’s Hospital, Florida. […]

 From Patient to Pre-Med: Maddie’s Story